 If you want to set up a vending cart, first you’ll decide on the location.
 The location of the vending cart decides which codes apply and what permits you need.

 If you plan to put a vending cart on private property, check to see if the zoning on the site allows retail uses.
-To research zoning, enter the address on Portland Maps or call the Zoning information line phone number.
+To research zoning, enter the address on Portland Maps or call the General Inquiries phone number.

 Vending carts on public property